Phil Hawes

-Phillip Nicholas Fitzgerald Hawes (born January 8, 1989) is an American mixed martial artist who competes in the Middleweight division of the Ultimate Fighting Championship.
+Philip Nicholas Fitzgerald Hawes (born January 8, 1989) is an American mixed martial artist who last competed in the Middleweight division of the Ultimate Fighting Championship.

 Background

 Hawes started out as a standout wrestler, winning a national 197 lb junior-college wrestling title at Iowa Central Community College, then moving onto Division I Iowa State, where he graduated with a degree in sociology.

 Mixed martial arts career

+Early career

+After compiling a 4-0 amateur record, Hawes made his professional debut in 2014.

 The Ultimate Fighter

 After going 3–0 on the regional scene, Hawes was invited as one of the 16 Light Heavyweight fighters invited to the cast The Ultimate Fighter 23.

 He lost his entry fight against Andrew Sanchez via unanimous decision.

 World Series of Fighting/Contender Series

 Hawes signed with World Series of Fighting, debuting at WSOF 31 against Joshua Kay.
 He won the bout via TKO in the first round.

 Hawes would then face future PFL champion Louis Taylor, on short notice as a replacement for Shamil Gamzatov, at WSOF 32.
 He lost the bout via guillotine submission in round 2.

-Hawes participated in Dana White's Contender Series 4 on the 1st August 2017 against Julian Marquez.
+Hawes participated in Dana White's Contender Series 4 on August 1, 2017 against Julian Marquez.
 He lost the fight by knockout after getting hit with a head kick in the second round.